ahussam/masterKey-generator/README.md

 # masterKey-generator
-JS script to create a master key from sub keys.
+JS script to create a master key from subkeys.

 ![ss](mkg.png)